RossWaters40718/pySci-Calculator/README.md

 # pySci-Calculator
-Scientific Calculator For Windows Only
+Scientific Calculator For Windows Only.
 Note: All Imports Are Up-To-Date As Of The Date Listed Below. pySci-Calculator Version 2.4 / 10/28/2023, Python Scientific Calculator For Windows, Python Version: 3.12,0 All Math Parsing via sympy 1.12, Tkinter Version 8.6 Backend